C-N-G/swtc-site/vault/Roles/Detrimentals/Anomaly.md

 type: Detrimental
 flavour: weWEwe wereWEREwere alwaysALWAYSalways hereHEREhere.
 ability: |
-  Once per game, during the night, you may choose to kill a living neighbour.
+  Each night, you must choose a player (not yourself): you join their opposing team.
+You do not know which team you are on.
-orderType: role_kills_others
+orderType: role_converts_self
 attributes:
   - Psychic
   - Spirit